Reese Witherspoon Reacts to Ariana Grande's 'Thank U Next' Video

-Reese Witherspoon, Kris Jenner and More Celebs React to Ariana Grande's 'Thank U, Next' Video
+Reese Witherspoon, Jennifer Garner, Kris Jenner and More Celebs React to Ariana Grande's 'Thank U, Next' Video

 Ariana Grande is receiving some extra love today... and for good reason!